wuzhanglin/llvm-hello-world/README.md

-# llvm-hello-world
+# LLVM Hello World

-A hello world project for using LLVM
+A Hello World project for using LLVM.